 Developing fractionation – the new wave in cardiac electrophysiology

-Medilec's innovative EP product, called PEFA®, benefits from extensive published academic clinical research by the original inventor, Dr Richard Saumarez and his collaborators, and derives from British Heart Foundation (BHF) funded research at St Georges Hospital, London.
-This was then followed by Medilec led commercial research conducted in collaboration with Papworth Hospital and the University of Cambridge.
+Medilec's innovative EP technology, called Cardiac Paced Electrogram Fractionation Analysis (PEFA), benefits from extensive published academic clinical research and derives from British Heart Foundation (BHF) funded research at St Georges Hospital, London.
+This was then followed by commercial research conducted in collaboration with Papworth Hospital and the University of Cambridge.

-The PEFA® technology has benefited from a number of development stages, some of which have been funded by the British Heart Foundation (BHF).
+The cardiac PEFA technology has benefited from a number of development stages, some of which have been funded by the British Heart Foundation (BHF) and the UK Department of Health MedLINK programme.

-Shareholder's in Medilec include the directors, Papworth Hospital NHS Trust and the University of Cambridge.
+Shareholders in Medilec include the director (Dr Barfoot), Papworth Hospital NHS Trust, the University of Cambridge, and Staplethorne Ltd.

-Having developed and patented the the IP, Medilec is now seeking a commercial partner to bring the PEFA® technology to market.
-Medilec would also consider a licensing/assignment or sale of its IP.
+Medilec is now seeking a commercial partner to help bring the PEFA technology to market.
+Medilec would also consider other forms of collaboration.

 It is anticipated that there would be a number of further stages of development:

-2) Commercially launch PEFA® in Europe for non-coronary applications (i.e. for patients who are born with the 'substrate' for SCD, rather than those who develop it following coronary problems).
+2) Commercially launch cardiac PEFA in Europe for non-coronary applications (i.e. for patients who are born with the 'substrate' for SCD, rather than those who develop it following coronary problems).

 3) Clinical trials (mostly in the USA) in post-coronary applications and in gaining FDA approvals for both non-coronary and coronary use.

-Staplehtorne Ltd has had continuing involvement with the creation and furhter development of Medilec Ltd
+Staplethorne Ltd has continuing involvement with the further development of Medilec Ltd.